Henrietta Leslie: Early life

 Her mother went on to be the painter, Mary F Raphael who trained in London and Paris.
 Gladys was largely left her to the care of governesses.
 While she has a child she had an injury to her hip which troubled her throughout her life.
 She also established that she was a pacifist and that she did not want to follow the Jewish faith.

 Adult life

-In 1902 she made a disasterous marriage to a corn merchant named Louis Mendl.
+In 1902 she made a disastrous marriage to a corn merchant named Louis Mendl.
 Her husband was related to her by marriage before the wedding.
 She found out that she was innocent of the domestic and sexual expectations of a wife.
 In 1906 she was helping the Liberal's election campaign when she found out about the Women's Social and Political Union.
 Schutze was a pacifist with a dislike of violence and a suffragette.